AdaCore/spark2014/lrm/source/packages.rst

 Language Definition
 ^^^^^^^^^^^^^^^^^^^

-State abstraction provides a mechanism for naming, in a package's visible part, state (typically a collection of variables) that will be declared within the package's body, private part, packages nested within these, or within private descendants of the package.
+State abstraction provides a mechanism for naming, in a package’s visible part, state (typically a collection of variables) that will be declared within the package’s body (its hidden state).
 For example, a package declares a visible procedure and we wish to specify the set of global variables that the procedure reads and writes as part of the specification of the subprogram.
-Those variables cannot be named directly in the package specification.
+The variables declared in the package body cannot be named directly in the package specification.
 Instead, we introduce a state abstraction which is visible in the package specification and later, when the package body is declared, we specify the set of variables that *constitute* or *implement* the state abstraction.

 If immediately within a package body, for example, a nested_package is declared, then a state abstraction of the inner package may also be part of the implementation of the given state abstraction of the outer package.

 The hidden state of a package may be represented by one or more state abstractions, with each pair of state abstractions representing disjoint sets of hidden variables.

 If a subprogram P with a Global aspect is declared in the visible part of a package and P reads or updates any of the hidden state of the package then P must denote in its Global aspect the state abstractions with the correct mode that represent the hidden state referenced by P. If P has a Depends aspect then the state abstractions state names must be denoted as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.

+|SPARK| facilitates the specification of a hierarchy of state abstractions by
+allowing a single state abstraction to contain visible state of private child units and descendants thereof.
+Each state abstraction or visible variable of a private child or descendant thereof has to be designated as being *part of* a state abstraction of a unit which is more visible than itself.

 The Abstract State aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the ``aspect_definition``